Editor’s Note: This dining with kids post was originally written in 2019, but we’ve updated it and reposted it because it’s definitely a popular one!

 Located in Village North, Main Street is tucked behind the Marketplace Shopping Centre.
 This is a whole street of family-friendly dining options from Australian meat pies to French crepes, sushi to pasta, and noodles to burgers.
 Note — these places are small and none of them take reservations, but if you keep an open mind (and belly) you can see which one appeals on the night or has the smallest line-up.

-Good for lunch and dinner, Peaked Pies is a fast and easy option.
+Good for breakfast, lunch and dinner, Peaked Pies is a fast and easy option.
 You’ll find a glass case full of savoury pies (meat and veggie options) as well as slightly lighter choices like a sausage or spinach and ricotta roll.
-You’ll be asked if you’d like your pie “peaked”, which means a dollop of mashed potato, mushy peas and gravy are added to the top.
+You’ll be asked if you’d like your pie “peaked”, which means a dollop of mashed potato, mushy peas and gravy is added to the top.
 The portions are generous so bear this in mind if you have little ones who could take a nibble of yours.
-There’s a small dine-in area, or you can opt to take-out and eat picnic-style outside or take it back to your hotel or condo.
+There’s a small dine-in area, or you can opt to take out and eat picnic-style outside or take it back to your hotel or condo.
 If you have room for a Lamington we highly recommend these for dessert!

 From simple ham and cheese all the way to a lobster and scallop option, there are crepes for all levels of eaters at Crepe Montagne — not to mention some incredible dessert options.
 Space is pretty tight, but they do have some booth-type seating which is great for wedging the kids into.
 This is a good option for breakfast and lunch too, and if you’re visiting in the summer months, their patio is a lovely sun trap.

-Pizza is another kid-friendly favourite and we have some great options for you to try that range from take-out and super casual, to a more formal setting where the menu has a few more adult-friendly options on it too.
+Pizza is another kid-friendly favourite and we have some great options for you to try that range from take-out and super casual to a more formal setting where the menu has a few more adult-friendly options on it too.

 Another thinner, Neapolitan-style pizzeria, Pizzeria Antico is a funky option with a great craft beer list for Mom and Dad.
 Some of the base pizza options are very simple, but you have the ability to add toppings.
 This makes it a good option for fussy eaters who will refuse to consume anything that might be “contaminated” with mushrooms or peppers!
-They take reservations over the phone and in-person.
+They take reservations over the phone and in person.